tensorflow/datasets/docs/add_dataset.md

 This method will typically read source dataset artifacts (e.g. a CSV file) and yield `(key, feature_dict)` tuples:

 *   `key`: Example identifier.
-Used to deterministically suffle the examples using `hash(key)`.
+Used to deterministically shuffle the examples using `hash(key)`.
 Should be:
     *   **unique**: If two examples use the same key, an exception will be raised.